Wyko/essential_deathworlders/content/books/good-training/4-crawl.md

 "We understand," said Regaari, "We will not disappoint, Staff Sergeant Warhorse."

 "Heh, I know you won’t.
 And just call me ‘Horse, kay?
 Unless we’re training.
-Then you best not be anything other than proper or Stainless will be…unhappy."
+Then you best not be anything other than proper or Stainless will be... unhappy."

 "Indeed."